Flutterando/modular/doc/docs/flutter_modular/module.md

 ## Module import

-A module can be created to store only the binds.
-A use case in this sense would be when we have a Shared or Core Module containing all the main binds and distributed among all the modules.
+A module can be created only to store binds.
+A use case would be established when we have a Shared or Core Module containing all the main binds and distributed among all modules.
 To use a module only with binds, we must import it into a module containing routes.
 See the next example:

 ```dart {10-13}
 class CoreModule extends Module {